City 42

 City 42 HD is a Lahore-based news channel which broadcasts news and information about latest happenings and events in the city of Lahore in Punjab, Pakistan.
-The channel was founded in 2008 and is owned by Mohsin Naqvi, the founder of City News Group and former caretaker Chief Minister of Punjab (Pakistan).
+The channel was founded in 2008 and is owned by Mohsin Naqvi, the founder of City News Group and a former caretaker Chief Minister of Punjab (Pakistan).

-The channel broadcasts a variety of programs in Urdu and English which span from current affairs to general infotainment.
+The channel broadcasts a variety of programs in Urdu and English which range from current affairs to general infotainment.

 History

 The channel was founded in 2008 by a Pakistani media mogul, Mohsin Naqvi, as C42.
-The channel name was based on landline telephone dialing code of Lahore, 042.
+The channel name was based on the landline telephone dialing code of Lahore, 042.